| I. International |

 II.
 Europe |

-- Wind in southern Finland - Orange Alert
+- Snow/Ice in southern Poland - Orange Alert.

 Reuse is authorised, provided the source is acknowledged and the original meaning of the document is not distorted.
 Reuse is not applicable to documents subject to intellectual property rights of third parties.
 The Commission accepts no responsibility or liability whatsoever with regard to the information contained in this document nor for any consequence stemming from the reuse thereof.